WPMet Site Logo

 • Ensures accuracy: This eliminates the need for manual data entry and ensures the accuracy of the information collected.

-• Easy backup and recovery: Data recovery in Google sheets is much easier and safe in Google Sheets.
+• Easy backup and recovery: Data recovery in Google Sheets is much easier and safe in Google Sheets.
 Even if you delete the Google sheet file, it can be recovered from Google Drive’s trash folder.

 Overall, connecting a WordPress form to a Google Sheet can help you make better use of the data you collect and improve your overall business performance.